Cybersecurity and Privacy Protection

 Consent

 Central Retail is committed to lawfully process personal data of customers and other stakeholders.
-Central Retail may further obtain a consent from the customers and other stakeholders when the Company cannot rely on other legal basis for collection, use and disclosure of personal data including but not limited to the processing of sensitive personal data, the processing for analysis or marketing activities etc.
+Central Retail may further obtain a consent from the customers and other stakeholders when Central Retail cannot rely on other legal basis for collection, use and disclosure of personal data including but not limited to the processing of sensitive personal data, the processing for analysis or marketing activities etc.

 In addition, Central Retail has set up channels by which data owners can file complaints, inquiries and exercise their rights regarding personal data.
 Cases and complaints which are substantiated will be addressed and disciplinary actions will be taken.
 For any questions, concerns, or would like to exercise rights regarding personal data, please contact our Data Protection Officer at: